-A doula's viewpoint is informed by who we are when we show up, the families we serve, the medical teams we interact with, and the larger dynamics of birthing politics.
-Deeply Rooted is excited to launch a series offering doulas from around the world a platform to share experiences, "Through Their Eyes".
-First stop, Brooklyn, NY.
+A doula's viewpoint is informed by the families we serve, the medical teams we interact with, and the larger dynamics of birthing politics.
+Deeply Rooted is excited to continue a series offering doulas from around the world a platform to share experiences, "Through Their Eyes".
+This time we're going to the Midwest.

 Tell us about your path into the birth world?
-What is your expertise?
+What are your expertises?
 Who is your clientele?

 Where are you most connected to the birth world?
 Describe the current climate.